WilbertJiang/MuPOD/README.md

 # Overview
+MuPOD combines Proper Orthogonal Decomposition (POD) with domain decomposition:

+**Partitioning into Blocks**:

+The chip is divided into smaller building blocks (cores, caches, I/O, memory, etc.) based on its floorplan.
+Each block is simulated individually with a high-resolution FEM tool (FEniCS).

+**Training POD Modes**:

+For each block, dynamic thermal data is collected under varying power and boundary conditions.
+POD extracts a small set of basis functions (modes) capturing most of the thermal behavior.
+These modes form a reduced-order model (ROM) for the block.

+**Dynamically Assembling the Multi-Block Model**:

+Block-level POD models are combined into a chip-level simulator for the entire chip.
+At block interfaces, the discontinuous Galerkin (DG) method enforces thermal continuity by balancing temperature and heat flux across boundaries.

 PODTherm-GP is enabled by the proper orthogonal decomposition (POD), which projects the physical domain of processors onto the POD space represented by a finite set of basis functions (also called POD modes).
 In addition, the physical principle is also incorporated into PODTherm-GP via the Galerkin projection (GP), which provides a physical guidance to thermal simulations.
 The results show that PODTherm-GP is able to offer dynamic temperature solutions efficiently and accurately within and beyond training range.
 The whole workflow of this approach constitutes the training of PODTherm-GP and its demonstration as shown in the below figure where [Gem5](https://www.gem5.org/) and [McPAT](https://code.google.com/archive/p/mcpat/) are CPU and power simulators, respectively.
 The detailed information can be found in [ISCAS2022](https://ieeexplore.ieee.org/abstract/document/9937274).